 Deciding between a business and personal credit card may seem daunting, but it’s not as difficult as you may think.
 First, it’s imperative to determine what is important for your small business.

 Business credit cards tend to have higher credit limits than personal credit cards.
 This can allow for more flexibility when presented with steep operating costs small businesses sometimes come with.
 However, a personal credit card might be best if you don’t need a particularly high credit limit and you value things like guaranteed consumer protection under the law.

 Consider the types of frequent purchases you’ll be making on behalf of the business.
 If you have recurring purchases like office supplies, phone bills or marketing costs, some business credit cards tailor cash back rewards to those specific categories.

 A personal credit card might not have those options.
 If your business doesn’t tend to lean in one particular direction regarding spending, a flat-rate rewards card may be the way to go.
-However, flat-rate rewards tend to be available with both personal and business credit cards, so this category will entirely depend on personal preference.
+However, flat-rate rewards are available with both personal and business credit cards, so this category depends entirely on personal preference.

 0% intro APR periods

-In line with the previous point, personal credit cards tend to offer introductory 0 percent APR periods that last anywhere from 12 to 21 months for purchases and balance transfers.
-On the other hand, business credit cards tend to offer relatively short 0 percent APR periods, and they typically only apply to purchases, not balance transfers.
-If you aren’t looking to transfer a high-interest debt from one card to another, you won’t necessarily be concerned about a business credit card offering a long 0 percent APR period on balance transfers.
+In line with the previous point, personal credit cards sometimes offer 0 percent intro APR periods that last anywhere from 12 to 21 months for purchases and balance transfers.
+On the other hand, business credit cards generally offer relatively short 0 percent APR periods, and they typically only apply to purchases, not balance transfers.
+If you aren’t looking to transfer a high-interest debt from one card to another, you probably won’t be concerned about a business credit card offering a long 0 percent intro APR period on balance transfers.
 But regardless, it is something to keep in mind.